What is hip dysplasia?

 When taking your dog for its x-ray, owners should remember that:

-- the dog must be at least 1 year old, but there is no upper age limit
+- Your dog must be at least 1 year old, but there is no upper age limit

-- the dog must be permanently and uniquely identified by way of a microchip or tattoo
+- Your dog must be permanently and uniquely identified by way of a microchip or tattoo

-- the dog’s registration certificate from The Kennel Club and any related transfer certificates must be available so that the appropriate details can be printed on the radiographs
+- Your dog’s registration certificate from The Kennel Club and any related transfer certificates must be available so that the appropriate details can be printed on the radiographs

 - microchip/tattoo numbers must also be printed on the radiographs

-- the owner should sign the declaration (first part) of the certificate, to verify the details are correct and grant permission for the use of the results in data collection and research
+- You should sign the declaration (first part) of the certificate, to verify the details are correct and grant permission for the use of the results in data collection and research

 Where can I get more information on the BVA/KC Scheme?